amc5/applied-data-analysis/module-07/module-07.md

 -   Based on the given data (with a particular mean, variance, and sample size) we are 95% confident that the true mean of the population is between these bounds.
 -   A repeated sample from the same distribution is expected to fall into this interval 95% of the time.

-### Calculating confidence intervals by bootstrapping
+### Calculating Confidence Intervals by Bootstrapping

 An alternative way to calculate a confidence interval is by simulation, which does not presume the underlying distribution from which the random variable is drawn.
 Here, we use the `sample()` function to sample, with replacement, 15 numbers from our vector **x** a total of 10000 times.